Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank

 \section{A positive proportion of elliptic curves have rank $0$}

-We have shown in the previous section that the average rank of all elliptic curves, when ordered by height, is less than $ 1.17$.
+We have shown in the previous section that the average rank of all elliptic curves, when ordered by height, is less than $ 1\frac16 $.
 This immediately implies that a large proportion (indeed, at least $62.5\%$) of all elliptic curves must have rank 0 {\it or} 1.

 In order to deduce analogous positive proportion statements for the individual ranks~0 and~1, we may attempt to make use of information regarding the distribution of the {\it parity} of the ranks---or of the $3$-Selmer ranks---of these curves.
-Indeed, if we knew that even and odd 3-Selmer ranks occur equally often in an acceptable family of elliptic curves, then this would imply by Theorem~\ref{ellipgen} that a positive proportion of curves in that family have rank~0, and (assuming finiteness of the Tate--Shafarevich group) a positive proportion have rank~1.
+Indeed, if we knew that even and odd 3-Selmer ranks occur equally often in a large family of elliptic curves, then this would imply by Theorem~\ref{ellipgen} that a positive proportion of curves in that family have rank~0, and (assuming finiteness of the Tate--Shafarevich group) a positive proportion have rank~1.

-In Section 4.1 we will show, using a recent result of Dokchitser--Dokchitser~\cite{DD}, how to construct positive proportion, acceptable families $F$ of elliptic curves in which the parities of the 3-Selmer ranks of the curves in $F$ are equally distributed between even and odd, thus unconditionally yielding a positive proportion of elliptic curves having rank~0.
+In Section 4.1, we use a recent result of Dokchitser--Dokchitser~\cite{DD} (see also Nekov\'a\v{r}~\cite{Nekovar}) to construct a large, positive proportion family $F$ of elliptic curves in which the parities of the 3-Selmer ranks of the curves in $F$ are equally distributed between even and odd, thus unconditionally yielding a positive proportion of elliptic curves having rank~0.

-We may also combine our counting techiques with the recent work of Skinner--Urban~\cite{SU}, in order to deduce that a positive proportion of all elliptic curves, when ordered by height, have {\it analytic rank} \,0; i.e., a positive proportion of all elliptic curves have non-vanishing L-function L$(E,s)$ at $s=1$.
-Since these analytic rank 0 curves yield a subset of the rank 0 curves of Section 4.1, it follows that a positive proportion of all elliptic curves satisfy the Birch and Swinnerton-Dyer conjecture.
+We may also combine our counting techniques with the recent work of Skinner--Urban~\cite{SU}, in order to deduce that a positive proportion of all elliptic curves, when ordered by height, have {\it analytic rank} \,0; i.e., a positive proportion of all elliptic curves have nonvanishing $L$-function $L(E,s)$ at $s=1$.
+Since these analytic rank 0 curves form a subset of the rank 0 curves of Section 4.1, it follows that a positive proportion of all elliptic curves satisfy the Birch and Swinnerton-Dyer conjecture.
 This is discussed in Section 4.2.